Note

 metadata.widget=[{...}],

-Model description=This is a `HistGrad...on `max_leaf_nodes` and `max_depth`.,
+Model description=This is a `HistGradientBoost..._leaf_nodes` and `max_depth`.,

-Model description/Training Procedure/Hyperparameters=TableSection(35x2),
+Model description/Training Procedure/Hyperparameters=TableSection(36x2),

-Model description/Training Procedure/...</div></div></div></div></div></div>,
+Model description/Training Procedure/Model Plot=<style>#sk-co...v></div></div>,

 Model Card Authors=skops_user,